boinkkitty/tp/docs/team/danial.md

 * Feature 1: Added `Current Year` field to student's information
     * Allows tutor to store and edit the current year of the student
     * Test different valid and invalid `[cy/CURRENT_YEAR]` data
+* Feature 2: Added `untag` command
+    * Removes all occurrences of specified tags from all student records
+    * Helps tutors remove outdated or irrelevant tags

 ***
 ### Documentation:
 * Developer Guide: